noviicee/Search_and_Sort/Sorting Algos/Monkey Sort/monkey_sort.md

 Space complexity: 1

-But it indeed exists, and so I think it can be demonstrated in the sorting algorithms just for some fun!
+But it indeed exists, and so I think it can be demonstrated along with the other sorting algorithms just for some fun!